Carmy Berzatto: Career

 Carmy is known as one of the great chefs of his age: "ambitious and creative, and...so gifted that nearly everyone who's ever eaten his food thinks it's among the best they've ever had"—such that "people are willing to forgive his flaws just to be in his presence, to absorb his knowledge."
 Carmy was trained at the French Laundry in California's Napa Valley, Noma in Copenhagen, Restaurant Daniel in New York, and by the fictional Michelin-starred Andrea Terry (Olivia Colman) at a fictionalized version of Chicago's own Ever.
-In 2024 a Food & Wine writer commented, "I think it's frustrating for many reasons that the only real big-name chefs who were shown to mentor Carmy were white men, and the only woman had to be invented, even if she's written excellently."
-Carmy Berzatto is a past winner of Food & Wine's Best New Chef in very early adulthood, and in 2018 won a James Beard Foundation Award for his work at a restaurant called Fairest Creatures in Malibu, California.
+In 2024 a Food & Wine writer commented, "I think it's frustrating...[that] the only woman [who mentored Carmy] had to be invented, even if she's written excellently."
+Carmy is a past winner of Food & Wine's Best New Chef in very early adulthood, and in 2018 won a James Beard Foundation Award for his work at a restaurant called Fairest Creatures in Malibu, California.
+(Note: Fairest creatures is a phrase "with Biblical resonance" from the antanaclastic first line of William Shakespeare's Sonnet 1: "From fairest creatures we desire increase, That thereby beauty's rose might never die".
+Sonnet 1 is the first of a thematically linked set known as the "procreation sonnets," all of which treat time as a "comprehensive power" and center the poet's "friend" as subject to that power for better and worse, all while demanding that the poet, the friend, and the reader do their part to create the world anew, be it through sexual reproduction or creative genesis.)
 He did a stint at Eleven Madison Park in New York City.
 He has served as the chef de cuisine at the best restaurants in the country.
 He retained three stars at Michelin-awarded restaurants but has never been awarded a star in his own right.
 A satiric metacommentary review of the Bear restaurant in Chicago magazine nonetheless predicted that Carmy "is in the express lane, headed straight for his first Michelin star."
-At the end of season four, he quit as executive chef of the Bear, the restaurant he co-founded in his hometown of Chicago.
-According to White, "Carmy shed so much in that finale and came clean in so many ways.
-He's trying to do what he thinks is right or best."

-He is a "resourceful businessman," albeit somewhat challenged by what appears to be dyscalculia; basic arithmetic, if not simple counting, eludes him entirely.
-He also likely has some mild degree of dyslexia but nothing to prevent him from amassing a dense collection of food memoirs, food journalism, food science, works on the sociology and anthropology of food culture, and cookbooks, which according to a quasi-forensic examination by Food & Wine editors, show that Carmy is:
+White's acquired-for-the-show knife skills are visibly good.
+According to The Bear culinary producers Courtney Storer and Brian Lockwood, White is an unusually quick study on culinary technique.
+Chef Berzatto is also a "resourceful businessman," albeit somewhat challenged by what appears to be dyscalculia; basic arithmetic, if not simple counting, eludes him entirely.
+He also likely has some mild degree of dyslexia but nothing to prevent him from amassing a dense collection of food and restaurant books, which according to a quasi-forensic examination by Food & Wine editors, show that Carmy is: